suncoast-devs/handbook/lessons/full-stack-build-an-app/05-create-first-migrations.md

 Given our ERD and the initial design of some pages, we can create the backend database tables of the entities that support those pages.
-By starting with one or two pages we can focus on just a few of the database models we need from our ERD without having to create them all at once.
+By starting with one or two pages, we can focus on just a few of the database models we need from our ERD without having to create them all at once.

 ## Use the `EF Core` tools

 First, create a new `C# class` in the `Models` directory.

-Right click on the `Models` folder and select `Create new C# class`.
+Right-click on the `Models` folder and select `Create new C# class`.
 Enter `Restaurant.cs` as the name of your class.

 ### Generate a model